Breastfeeding When Returning to Work

 A new routine

-If possible, develop a pumping routine based on when the baby would normally breastfeed,
+If possible, develop a pumping routine based on when your baby would normally breastfeed,

 especially when first returning to work.
 However, you, your baby, and your milk production